Certora/gambit/README.md

    </pre>

-   The reported filenames, and the offset path inside of `gambit_out/mutants/1/`, are now relative to the sourceroot that we specified.
+   The reported filenames, and the offset path inside of `gambit_out/mutants/1/`, are now relative to the source root that we specified.

-3. Finally, suppose we use a sourceroot that doesn't contain the source file:
+3. Finally, suppose we use a source root that doesn't contain the source file:

    ```bash
    gambit mutate -f benchmarks/BinaryOpMutation/BinaryOpMutation.sol -n 1 --sourceroot scripts